 top of page

-I am an assistant professor in the Counseling Psychology program.
+I am an assistant professor in the Counseling Psychology program at the University of Florida.
 I originally came from South Korea.
-I completed my predoctoral clinical internship at the Colorado State University Health Network and received my PhD degree at the University of Houston.
+I completed my predoctoral clinical internship at the Colorado State University Health Network and earned my PhD from the University of Houston.

-Please reach out to me if you have any questions about applying for a counseling psychology doctoral program as an international student or if you want to collaborate with me!
+If you have questions about applying to a counseling psychology doctoral program as an international student, or if you’re interested in collaborating on research, I’d love to hear from you!

-I am accepting new doctoral students for Fall 2025.
+Lastly, I am currently accepting new doctoral students for Fall 2025, and I’m excited about the possibility of working together.

 Welcome!